In this article

 For details, speak with your customer success manager.

-To configure your Iterable project to send email using Amazon SES with a shared IP pool, complete the steps below.
+To configure your Iterable project to send email from your custom domain using Amazon SES with a shared IP pool, complete the steps below.

 First, take a look at the Settings > Sending Platforms page.
 This page lists the ESPs and SMS providers that your Iterable project is configured to use to send messages (and others that you can add if you'd like).